Sunakshi8/AURA-Emotion-Adaptive-UI/README.md

 ## Research Context
-Built as part of HCI research internship application to Centre for Human-Computer Interaction (CHCI), IIT Mandi.
+Built as part of HCI research internship application to Centre for Human-Computer Interaction (CHCI).
 Explores affective computing and emotion-aware adaptive interfaces.

 ## Author